jwdeveloper/TikTokLiveJava/Tools-ReadmeGenerator/src/main/resources/output.md

     /**
      *
      *  Method in TikTokEventListener should meet 4 requirements to be detected
-     *         - must have @TikTokEventHandler annotation
+     *         - must have @TikTokEventObserver annotation
      *         - must have 2 parameters
      *         - first parameter must be LiveClient
      *         - second must be class that extending TikTokEvent